A new model for evaluating and purchasing antimicrobials in the UK

 NICE published guidance on the 2 products selected for the pilot: ceftazidime with avibactam and cefiderocol, in April 2022.
 This informed commercial discussions between NHS England and the 2 antimicrobial companies involved.
 The project delivered a global first of awarding subscription style contracts in July 2022, in which payments are delinked from volume used.

-Using lessons learnt from the joint pilot, NHS England and NICE have developed a more pragmatic approach to determine the value of the contract payments for products that qualify for subscription style contracts.
+Using lessons learnt from the joint pilot, NHS England and NICE developed a more pragmatic approach to determine the value of the contract payments for products that qualify for subscription style contracts.

-This approach has been published as part of NHS England’s consultation on proposals for the Antimicrobial Products Subscription Model, a new commissioning route for antimicrobials that offer exceptional value to the NHS.
-As part of these proposals, the NHS authorities will commission NICE to establish an antimicrobial evaluation panel to make sure the antimicrobial assessment includes the relevant expertise to assess the products against the award criteria.
+Under the new model, the UK NHS authorities will commission NICE to establish an antimicrobial evaluation panel to make sure the antimicrobial assessment includes the relevant expertise to assess the products against the award criteria.
+The resulting contracts between the NHS and companies will delink payments from the volume used while having appropriate contractual requirements to guarantee supply.

 Further information